selimanac/defold-astar/README.md

 ### astar.set_costs(costs)

 Set costs for your walkable tiles on your world table.
-Costs table key determine the walkable area.
+Costs table keyes determine the walkable area.
 In this example only numbered "2" tiles are walkable.

 Cost's sum must be the `astar.DIRECTION_FOUR` or `astar.DIRECTION_EIGHT`.
 In this example we want to move 8 direction.